strzibny/advanced-ruby-cartridge/README.md

     # example of selecting webserver puma
 	rhc env set OPENSHIFT_RUBY_SERVER=puma -a YOUR_APP_NAME

-To take effect, application must be restated or you must deploy your code again.
+To take effect, the application must be restated or you must deploy your code again.

 	rhc app restart YOUR_APP_NAME